Six model categories for directed homotopy: Introduction

 \subsection{Acknowledgments}

 I thank the MathOverflow community.
 Many contributions drew my attention to the recent breakthroughs in the theory of accessible model categories.
 I also thank the contributors of the nLab website.
+I thank the referee for the helpful comments.